The Stigma of UC: Breaking the Silence

 It seemed that every time I ate, food hit my gut with the force of a sledgehammer.
 Intestinal pain forced me to bend forward at the waist or curl up like a ball.
 If I got the slightest bit agitated or anxious, I felt the urge to get to a bathroom.
 Take too long, and I paid for the delay with messy results.

 How could I explain constant diarrhea?
-Why was I bleeding where I wasn’t supposed to?
+Why was I bleeding where I wasn't supposed to?
 What was the mucus exiting my body?
 Did other people have this problem?
 It all felt too shameful to be talking about.

 Suffering alone with ulcerative colitis